-Mauna Kea has been a willing partner with a host of outside organizations and government agencies in their efforts to solidify the golf course’s standing as an environmental leader and a good neighborhood.
+Mauna Kea has been a willing partner with a host of outside organizations and government agencies in their efforts to solidify the golf course’s standing as an environmental leader and a good neighbor.
 In partnership with the National Park Service, they help maintain a portion of the Ala Kahakai National Historic Trail, a 175-mile trail network with great cultural and natural significance on the Big Island.

 Mauna Kea Resort on Hawaii’s Big Island is a Robert Trent Jones Sr. design that opened for play in 1965.
 It was designed and constructed with a constant focus on environmental impacts and blending the course with the island’s natural beauty.
 Photo courtesy of Scott Main

-They’ve worked with Hawaii’s Department of Land and Natural Resources on a number of projects — one designed to protect nesting areas for the state’s official bird, the nene goose (aka the Hawaiian goose), which has helped increase its onsite population by 300 percent in the past three years, and another that helped establish four thriving honey bee hives on the course which produces honey used by the resort’s restaurants.
+They’ve worked with Hawaii’s Department of Land and Natural Resources on a number of projects — one designed to protect nesting areas for the state’s official bird, the nene goose (aka the Hawaiian goose), which has helped increase its on-site population by 300 percent in the past three years, and another that helped establish four thriving honey bee hives on the course, which produce honey used by the resort’s restaurants.
 They’ve even partnered with the Marine Science Department at the University of Hawaii, Hilo on an ongoing study examining the potential impact of sewage and nitrogen levels on coastal reefs (results confirmed the golf course was not a source of pollution affecting those reefs).

 In addition to these outside partnerships, Main is making sure that he and his team keep their own house in order at Mauna Kea.
 An effort is underway to convert the bulk of the facility’s playing surfaces from bermudagrass to seashore paspalum (the current ratio is close to 60-40), largely in an effort to conserve water and reduce inputs.
 And Mauna Kea recently shifted its equipment fleet to John Deere hybrids to save fuel, a move that has reduced fuel consumption from 5 gallons per day per piece of equipment to 5 gallons per week.